RUC-NLPIR/FlashRAG-Paddle/README.md

 </p>

 </h4>
-FlashRAG-Paddle is a Python toolkit for Retrieval Augmented Generation (RAG) research, built on the **PaddlePaddle framework and PaddleNLP**, which is optimized for Chinese-developed chips and computing platforms.
+FlashRAG-Paddle is a Python toolkit for Retrieval Augmented Generation (RAG) research, built on the PaddlePaddle framework and PaddleNLP, which is optimized for Chinese-developed chips and computing platforms.

 Currently, FlashRAG-Paddle includes 32 pre-processed benchmark RAG datasets and 9 state-of-the-art RAG algorithms, all fully supported in the Paddle ecosystem.
 We will gradually support other algorithms in the FlashRAG repository in the future.